openseg-group/OCNet.pytorch/README.md

 <h2>
 - If you publish a paper that is closely related to our works or inspired by our works, it is the basic respect to us to cite our works in your discussion about the related works.
-If you just ignore our work, what a shit!!!
+If you just ignore our work

 ```diff
 + Our work is submitted to the arXiv on Tue, 4 Sep 2018.